Leafwing-Studios/fop-rules/docs/rules/combat/conditions.md

 ## Chilled

 You lose your minor action each turn, but like normal may spend your major action to take a minor action if you choose.
-You must spend twice as much movement as normal to travel.
+Double all lateral movement costs.

 ## Crazed